Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Analysis 2 : Identification of the decay

-The missing mass of the $\PiKX$ reaction after selecting the $\Ldecay$ decay above is shown in \fix{Fig.} \ref{fig-mm_aftercut}.
-The background from multi-$\pi$ production was suppressed well.
+$\mm$ spectrum after selecting the $\Ldecay$ decay is shown in \fix{Fig.} \ref{fig-mm_aftercut}.
+The background from multiple $\pi$ production was suppressed well.
 By fitting this with a Gaussian and a \nth{2} polynomial, we identified $3.56\times10^{4}$ $\Lam$s ($S/N = 4.37$) in the $\pm3\sigma$ region (red solid lines).